petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-value-proposition.md

 While competitors claim to deliver the same value, only Liferay has the unique combination of characteristics and traits that set us apart from those competitors to provide more value to our customers.

+## Supporting Assets

+* View the [recording](/web/guest/d/l0-4-liferays-unique-value-proposition) from the live workshop of this module.
+* Download the [PDF](/documents/d/guest/l0-4-liferays-unique-value-proposition-pdf) of the presentation used in the live workshop.

 ## What is a Value Proposition anyway?

 Software vendors often use the term Value Proposition or Value Prop, along with terms like USP or UVP.
 To avoid confusion it is helpful to define these terms.